Featured image source: Macao Archives

 If you’ve been around long enough to have walked around the ZAPE area, you’re probably familiar with the bright yellow and burgundy building now housing the local higher education school, Macao Polytechnic Institute.
 However, if you’ve lived here before 1999, you’ll recognize it as Liceu de Macau and not as a university, as it used to be where the only Portuguese public high school was.
 Besides the children of the Portuguese people who lived in Macau, it was also attended by children and teens from the Macanese community, while the ones with Chinese as their mother tongue usually went to Chinese or English-based institutions.

-It’s paramount to note that in 1999, Macau functioned as a Portuguese territory, but it just was thousands of miles away.
+It’s paramount to note that in 1999, Macau functioned as a Portuguese territory, but it was thousands of miles away.
 Rules, norms, and legislation were basically the same as the ones in Portugal.
 The idea of providing secondary education to Portuguese speakers in Macau became a reality in 1870.
-However, it was only offered by Catholic clerical institutions and operated at the St. Joseph Seminar.
+However, it was only offered by Catholic clerical institutions and operated out of the St. Joseph Seminar.
 It wasn’t until January 1878 that the Associação Promotora da Instrução dos Macaenses (APIM) helped foster a new model.
 The then association’s president, Pedro Nolasco da Silva–the now Macau Portuguese School used to be named after this man–became the school’s director.

 Various Names & Locations